thnikk/unified-2022/readme.md

-# Unified keypad code
+# 2022 Unified Firmare

-This is a complete rewrite of the firmware for ALL PC keypads.
-It's intended to be faster, more optimized, and more universal for all current and future models.
+This firmware is currently being used for my newer 2022 model keypads.

 ### Features